FIFA tremors rattle Women's World Cup

 "I'm very satisfied that Canada is very up front," Gosal told reporters after a caucus meeting on Parliament Hill.
 "We're looking forward to hosting the World Cup."

-The U.S. women's team heads to Canada as the tournament's top-ranked team favoured to lift a third title and focused only on the task in front of them, not the turmoil embroiling FIFA.
+The U.S. women's team heads to Canada as the tournament's top-ranked team favoured to lift a third title and focussed only on the task in front of them, not the turmoil embroiling FIFA.

 "Right now, our focus is on what's ahead of us," said American coach Jill Ellis.
-"We're just focused on what we can control.
+"We're just focussed on what we can control.

 "It's bigger than organisations.
 This is passion, this is life.
 This is our sport."